-Closed-toed shoes will be worn at all times when outside to avoid injury (except in the shower or at the pool).
+Closed-toed shoes will be always worn when outside to avoid injury (except in the shower or at the pool).

 Fighting, swearing, bullying, and other such behavior is prohibited as it does not reflect behavior consistent with living as a Christian.